When installing a glass balustrade in your or your client’s home, adhering to UK building regulations is vital.

 Height Requirements:

-• Family Homes (internal): For single-family homes, the balustrade must be at least 900mm high if you have a drop of 600mm or more, such as on staircases or mezzanine balconies.
-This height prevents a typical adult from falling over the edge.
+- Family Homes (internal): For single-family homes, balustrades must be at least 900mm high when there is a drop of 600mm or more, like on staircases or mezzanine balconies.
+This height helps prevent falls by creating a barrier that protects a typical adult from toppling over the edge.

-• Public Buildings: In places such as offices, schools, and public areas, where people tend to be unfamilier with the area, you must have protection from falls of 380mm or more.
-The minimum height for these is 900mm for flights of stairs and 1100mm for other locations.
-This rule applies to both internal and external barriers, reflecting the increased traffic and unfamiliarity of users with the building layout.
+- Public and Commercial Buildings: In offices, schools, and public areas where unfamiliarity with the layout is common, fall protection is required for drops of 380mm or more.
+The minimum balustrade height is 900mm for stairs and 1100mm for other areas, both indoors and outdoors.
+This standard addresses the higher traffic and user unfamiliarity with the building.

 Strength and Spacing: